Blog Header Bg New

 OSHA 301 Form

-The OSHA form 301 Injury and Illness Incident Report is used to detail any recordable and/or reportable injuries and/or illnesses that occur at the workplace.
-The terms ‘recordable’ and ‘reportable’ are important as OSHA has created specific recording and reporting criteria.
-An OSHA 301 report must be completed for any reportable injury or illness that results in:
+The OSHA Form 301 — Injury and Illness Incident Report — is used to document the details of any recordable and/or reportable work-related injury or illness.
+Under OSHA’s recordkeeping rule (29 CFR Part 1904), the terms “recordable” and “reportable” have specific meanings: not every workplace injury requires OSHA notification, but many require documentation.
+OSHA defines specific recording and reporting criteria that determine when a Form 301 must be completed.
+An OSHA 301 report must be completed for any recordable injury or illness that results in:

-Employers will also have to complete an OSHA 301 report if the event is recordable and involves:
+Employers must also complete an OSHA 301 report if the recordable event involves:

 • Cancer,